 The results reported in Fig. 3 show the global performances of the method.
-A more detailed investigation is represented in Fig. 4a, where each normalized error of the operational model is compared against that of the regional (reference) model.
-The points on the graph can be divided in four different classes:
+A more detailed investigation is represented in Fig. 4(a), in which each normalized error of the operational model is compared to that of the regional (reference) model.
+The